bitterjug/devjournal-crypto/devjournal.markdown

 Check out what require.js does (one day)
 It controls loading until dependencies are loaded and also controls global name spaces.

+## 2014-01-29 12:35 Wednesday

+- A LogFrame should know what its milestones are
+- These might be a subset of the available reporting periods (this relationship is different from  the Taxonomy-Term relationship.
+Taxonomy might be 'reporting periods' and have more time points than we choose to show as milestones in the LogFrame
+- But I feel uncomfortable with all Terms having an optional link to Logframe in case they play the role of milestone

+- However milestones are qualativively different from other tags because they have an associated end date or date period.

+- An Indicator should know if and what its sub-indicators are.
+There might be none.
+- I think it makes sense for Indicator to have an associated sub-indicator Taxonomy whose members are the sub-indicator rows

+* The real decision behind whether Milestones are a kind of taxonomy-term or not is whether it will make it easier to build generic filtering.
+I just don't know yet.